The coat of arms of Bolivia features a large, triangular, brown mountain. The silver from this ‘Cerro Rico’ – ‘Rich Mountain’ changed the world.

 The pirates of the Caribbean stole this silver.
 Plans for a canal in Nicaragua or Panama were drawn up to transport this silver across central America.

 The silver from Potosi inspired and initially financed the trans-Atlantic slave trade.
-The silver coins minted in Potosi was the first global currency.
+The silver coins minted in Potosi were the first global currency.
 The “$” symbol is derived from the overlapped letters PTSI (Potosi), which confirmed the Spanish royal mint.

 For centuries Potosi was the highest city on earth.
 Perched in the southern Bolivian Andes, the official height of Potosi is 4060 meters (13320 feet) above sea level.